-Comedian and actress Kristen Carroll Wiig was born on August 22, 1973, in Canandaigua, New York.
+Kristen Carroll Wiig was born on August 22, 1973, in Canandaigua, New York.
 Wiig's family moved to Lancaster, Pennsylvania, when she was 3 years old before settling in Rochester, New York.
 Her parents divorced when she was 9 years old, and Wiig lived with her mother and older brother Erik, who is mentally disabled.
 Even as a child, Wiig had a quirky sense of humor.
 She later recalled of her youth, "I used to carry my dad's empty guitar case around the neighborhood because I wanted people to think I played the guitar.
 I would put Flintstones vitamins in it in case I got tired, so I could pop some and keep walking."

-Still Wiig did not discover performing until she was much older.
-According to the Guardian newspaper, she was terrified of public speaking during her years as a student in Rochester's Brighton High School.
+Still, Wiig did not discover performing until she was much older.
+According to the Guardian, she was terrified of public speaking during her years as a student at Rochester's Brighton High School.
 Wiig later attended the University of Arizona as an art student.
 It was there that Wiig, a natural introvert, enrolled in her first acting class.
 "I was terrified," she said.
 "I don't really like talking in front of groups of people.
 Through high school if ever I had to give a speech, I would try to get out of it or not go to school that day...
 But I took the class, and I liked it, and the teacher was really encouraging for me to keep doing it."